Kaurin/kaurin.github.io/_posts/2022-04-03-Alpine-Linux-KVM-PCI-Passthrough.markdown

 # Goal

-Have Alpine Linux be the libvirt host on a bare metal x86_64 .
-Have some PCI (USB) devices availble to be passed through to guests by using early VFIO binding.
+Have Alpine Linux be the libvirt host on a bare metal x86_64.
+Have some PCI (USB) devices available to be passed through to guests by using early VFIO binding.

 # Assumptions